OpenGenus/cosmos/README.md

 1. How to use B.E.N.J.I. to open a website/webpage?
 * Say "facebook.com" and B.E.N.J.I. will open the requested page.
 Here, it's important to specify the top-level domain i.e. ".com".
+2. How to use the news feature?
+* Say "news the hindu" and B.E.N.J.I. will open list of latest "news" by requested news agency.

 ### License